Skip to main content

 Icon Aft view

 The next ship setting sail in January 2024 is Royal Caribbean's Icon of the Seas, the very first of its class.
-In fact, Royal Caribbean has not released a new class of ships since the Quantum-class in 2014.
+In fact, Royal Caribbean has not released a new class of ships since the Quantum Class in 2014.

 Icon will rightfully steal the title of largest cruise ship in the world, but until her debut, Wonder of the Seas will continue to hold it.

-There are all sorts of new features and changes to look forward to, such as a waterpark with the largest waterslides at sea, revamped pool decks, additional dining and dink venues, new stateroom categories, and a whole lot more.
+There are all sorts of new features and changes to look forward to, such as a waterpark with the largest waterslides at sea, revamped pool decks, additional dining and drink venues, new stateroom categories, and a whole lot more.

-When completed, Icon will be 1,198 feet long, measure 250,800 gross tons, and carry 7,600 passengers at maximum capacity.
+When completed, Icon of the Seas will be 1,198 feet long, measure 250,800 gross registered tons, and carry 7,600 passengers at maximum capacity.

 Sun Princess, Princess Cruises (February 2024)